-The OysterGuide.com says the Chesapeake Bay used to be the Napa Valley of oysters but now most are farm raised in the bay.
+The OysterGuide.com says the Chesapeake Bay used to be the Napa Valley of oysters but now most are farm-raised in the bay.
 Many are, that’s true.
 But the guide also says most of the good oysters come from Virginia.
-Well, most Chesapeake Bay oysters are raised Virginia, but how good they are depends on the waterman your restaurant buys from.
+Well, most Chesapeake Bay oysters are raised in Virginia, but how good they depend on the waterman your restaurant buys from.

-The 2015 Fall Oyster Survey indicates a average-to-declining oyster harvest this season which may cause prices to rise a bit.
+The 2015 Fall Oyster Survey indicates an average-to-declining oyster harvest this season which may cause prices to rise a bit.

 Oyster may be a bit more expensive in October and will likely go down starting in November.
-For the first month of Maryland’s season, only hand tonging, patent tonging and diving are permitted.
-Power and sail dredging begin November 1, when harvest activity rises dramatically.
+For the first month of Maryland’s season, only hand tonging, patent tonging, and diving is permitted.
+Power and sail dredging begin on November 1, when harvest activity rises dramatically.

-If you travel to the communities around the Chesapeake Bay, you can often find happy hour and other specials where the oysters are $1-$2 each.
-Keep an eye out for oyster festivals and you’ll find all-you-can eat oysters in the $35-$40 range, And that usually includes crackers and cole slaw!
+If you travel to the communities around the Chesapeake Bay, you can often find the happy hour and other specials where the oysters are $1-$2 each.
+Keep an eye out for oyster festivals and you’ll find all-you-can-eat oysters in the $35-$40 range, And that usually includes crackers and coleslaw!

 Homemade cakes and pies are typically extra, but hey, where are you gonna find that deal in the city?